-All staff receive e-safety training and the school's e-safety coordinator is Sandra Hogarth.
+All staff receive e-safety training and the school's e-safety coordinator is Mrs Sandra Hogarth

 The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
-However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we as a school we do not allow the use of personal devices when in contact with pupils.
-Lockers are provided for staff in order to store such devices safely during working hours.
+To minimise inappropriate use, we as a school adhere to our Mobile Computing policy found on the school's website which covers to use of mobile phones.